ec-europa/toolkit/docs/configuring-project.md

 a matter of re-using the name of the target you wish to alter and place your custom logic there.

-> Note: overriding buiild targets can have unexpected results of your
+> Note: overriding build targets can have unexpected results if your
 > project is running on a CI provider that has pipelines especially
 > designed for toolkit builds.